kosail/dotfolio/README.md

 ![Web browser app opened up](repo_images/beta_desktop_2.webp)
 ![About project](repo_images/beta_desktop_3.webp)

-On desktop it loads the full version.
+On desktop, it loads the full version.
 On tablets, it loads just the content of dotfolio's web browser (the blog of myself), and on mobile it shows a nice message telling mobile is not currently supported
 <details>
 <summary>Open images</summary>